PROFILE

 establishment of formal diplomatic relations,

-the U.S. and China established the United States
+the United States and China established the

-Liaison Office (USLO) in Beijing and a
+United States Liaison Office (USLO) in Beijing

-counterpart Chinese office in Washington, DC.
-In
+and a counterpart Chinese office in Washington,

-the years between 1973 and 1978, such
+DC.
+In the years between 1973 and 1978, such

 distinguished Americans as David Bruce, George